Indirect Costs of Research

 Please click here for more information on the indirect costs of research.

 Inventions and other intellectual property developed by Carleton University researchers are owned by the Inventors.
-Carleton researchers may request support from the Carleton Innovation Transfer Office for patent applications or other IP protection (trademarks, industrial designs, copyright) by filing a technology disclosure and executing a Revenue Sharing-Assignment agreement with Carleton.
+Carleton researchers may request support from the Carleton Innovation Transfer Office for patent applications or other IP protection (trademarks, industrial designs, copyright) by filing an intellectual property disclosure form and executing a Revenue Sharing-Assignment agreement with Carleton.

 Please refer to Article 14: Innovation, Transfer, Patents And Copyright in the CUASA and Carleton University Collective Agreement for more information.

 Carleton University is committed to compliance in all copyright matters.
 Noncompliance is a violation of the Canadian Copyright Act.
 In addition to any actions that might be taken by any copyright owner or its licensing agent, the University will take steps against any breach of this policy.

 Please click here to view the guidelines on copyright compliance.

 All Carleton faculty, staff and students are required to disclose a potential Conflict of Interest or Conflict of Commitment to the University when they engage in external professional or personal activities with the potential to influence university research, education, or business for personal gain or that may require a time commitment that prevents the individual from fulfilling her/his obligations to the university.